cognesy/instructor-php/docs/cookbook/examples/api_support/ollama.mdx

 ## Overview

 You can use Instructor with local Ollama instance.

-Please note that, at least currently, OS models do not perform on par with OpenAI (GPT-3.5 or GPT-4) model.
+Please note that, at least currently, OS models do not perform on par with OpenAI (GPT-3.5 or GPT-4) model for complex data schemas.

+Supported modes:
+ - Mode::MdJson - fallback mode
+ - Mode::Json - recommended
+ - Mode::Tools - supported

 ## Example